On the Way to Essaouira

 Today we boarded the bus for a side trip to Essaouira, once Morocco’s main trading port and a stronghold of the Jewish culture.
 I really loved this day trip, and I would highly recommend visiting this windy port town home to a picturesque fishing harbor, a medina, a beach with surf, and the world famous Gnaoua Music Festival which takes place in June.

 Along the way, we passed by large fruit farms located closer Marrakesh due to the underground rivers, as well as wheat and barley farms which were located in the drier areas near Essaouira.
-The reddish dirt was rich with iron which also provided a perfect growing area for the argan trees, where we made our first stop along the main road to see goats in a tree.
+The reddish dirt, rich with iron, is a perfect growing area for the argan trees, popular among goats.
+Our first stop along the main road was to see goats in a tree.

 Our first stop in this picturesque village was for lunch at Le Seven.
 The restaurant’s floor to ceiling windows provided a lovely view of the beach and boardwalk from the main street.
 Waves broke on the sandy beach as we were served a three-course lunch.
 We started with a cold salad and then had fish for an entrée.
 Given we were at a fishing port, it seemed like the fish would have been fresh, but it tasted frozen.
 The best course was the dessert with a local beer.